microbiomedata/metaMS/docs/lcms_metabolomics/index.rst

 Version History
 ---------------

-- v0.0.0: Initial release of the LC/MS metabolomics workflow #TODO KRH: Add date
+- v0.0.0: Initial release of the LC/MS metabolomics workflow June 24, 2025

 Point of contact
 ----------------